codeSavvy-ln/Azure-Data-Pipeline-Project/README.md

 - **Audit Table** logs the ADF pipeline details like data_source, tablename, number of rows copied and load date once the pipeline run successfully

+- **Mounted** the ADLS with databricks to reteive the data directly from storage account.
 ---